jbisetto/train-station-game/README.md

 A simple Pygame-based interaction game where you play as a character with a talking dog, navigating through a train station and interacting with various NPCs to board a train.
 This game features AI-powered dialogues with Japanese language support.

 This project was developed as the final immersion project for the [GenAI Cloud Project Bootcamp](https://genai.cloudprojectbootcamp.com/).
+I want to thank bootcamp organizer and instructor Andrew Brown at ExamPro for putting together the bootcamp.

 ## Game Overview